hashicorp/terraform-provider-aws/website/docs/r/apigatewayv2_authorizer.html.markdown

 * `authorizer_payload_format_version` - (Optional) The format of the payload sent to an HTTP API Lambda authorizer.
 Required for HTTP API Lambda authorizers.
 Valid values: `1.0`, `2.0`.
 * `authorizer_result_ttl_in_seconds` - (Optional) The time to live (TTL) for cached authorizer results, in seconds.
 If it equals 0, authorization caching is disabled.
 If it is greater than 0, API Gateway caches authorizer responses.
 The maximum value is 3600, or 1 hour.
+Defaults to `300`.
 Supported only for HTTP API Lambda authorizers.
 * `authorizer_uri` - (Optional) The authorizer's Uniform Resource Identifier (URI).
 For `REQUEST` authorizers this must be a well-formed Lambda function URI, such as the `invoke_arn` attribute of the [`aws_lambda_function`](/docs/providers/aws/r/lambda_function.html) resource.